What You Need to Know About Your Dog’s Ear Yeast Infection

 • Routine dog care visits can catch the problem before it worsens.

-As a pup parent, you need to learn what your dog’s behavior tells you about their health, including ear yeast infections.
-Your pup can’t use words to communicate, but they will let you know when something is wrong.
+As a pup parent, you need to learn what your dog's behavior tells you about their health, including ear yeast infections.
+Your pup can't use words to communicate, but they will let you know when something is wrong.
 When a dog rubs their ears, it may be a sign of an ear infection.
-There are different kinds, so it will be up to your vet to find out which type of infection your pup has.
+There are different kinds of ear drops, so it will be up to your vet to find out which type of infection your pup has.

 This article will outline the different kinds of infections, causes, treatments, and dog ear cleaning tips for prevention.